ysyk2021/agile-sales-and-operations-planning-aligning-business-strategy-with-market-demands/src/chapter-4-1.md

 Analyzing Market Trends
 -----------------------

 Analyzing market trends is another important aspect of identifying market demands.
 This includes monitoring industry trends, competitor activities, and changes in consumer behavior.
-By staying informed about these trends, organizations can proactively adjust their S\&OP processes to meet changing market conditions.
+By staying informed about these trends, organizations can proactively adjust their S&OP processes to meet changing market conditions.

 Utilizing Data Analysis
 -----------------------